IBM/solsa/docs/SolSAConfig.md

 ## Example

-The example configuration file belows shows how the various supported features may be combinaed in a single SolSA configuration file.
+The example configuration file belows shows how the various supported features may be combined in a single SolSA configuration file.
 ```yaml
 clusters:
 - name: 'docker-desktop'